poojan243/Sentimental-Analysis-with-LLM/README.md

 -----------------------------------------------------------

-This is a simple assignment to perform simple sentiment analysis with the help of LLM prompts
+This is a simple assignment to perform simple sentiment analysis with the help of LLM prompts.